 That said, everyday users will likely find the Air to be very good, while those who need to get serious work done are probably better off with the $1,299 13-inch MacBook Pro.

 MacBook Air 2019 price and configuration options

-The MacBook Air is pricier than many 13-inch PC laptops, but it's now the most-affordable MacBook.
-It starts at $1,099 with an 8th Gen Core i5-8210Y CPU, 8GB of RAM and 128GB of SSD storage.
+The MacBook Air is pricier than many 13-inch PC laptops but became the most-affordable MacBook when it was released on July 9, 2019, at $1,099, or $100 less than the previous model.
+The base model comes with an 8th Gen Core i5-8210Y CPU, 8GB of RAM and 128GB of SSD storage.
 We tested the 256GB SSD model, which adds $200 to the price.